model-checking/kani/docs/src/conventions.md

 We automate most of our formatting preferences.
 Our CI will run format checkers for PRs and pushes.
 These checks are required for merging any PR.

-For rust, we use [rustfmt](https://github.com/rust-lang/rustfmt) which is configured via [rustfmt.toml](https://github.com/model-checking/kani/blob/main/rustfmt.toml) file.
+For Rust, we use [rustfmt](https://github.com/rust-lang/rustfmt) which is configured via the [rustfmt.toml](https://github.com/model-checking/kani/blob/main/rustfmt.toml) file.
-We are also in the process of enabling clippy.
+We are also in the process of enabling `clippy`.
 Because of that, we still have a couple of lints disabled (see [.cargo/config](https://github.com/model-checking/kani/blob/main/.cargo/config.toml) for the updated list).

-We also have a bit of C code and python in our repository.
+We also have a bit of C and Python code in our repository.
-For C we use clang-format and for python scripts we use autopep8.
+For C we use `clang-format` and for Python scripts we use `autopep8`.
 See [.clang-format](https://githubcom/model-checking/kani/blob/main/.clang-format)
 and [pyproject.toml](https://github.com/model-checking/kani/blob/main/scripts/pyproject.toml)
 for their configuration.